DigitexOfficial/api-docs/source/index.html.md

 minDepositSize | float | minimum deposit size maxDepositSize | float| minimum withdrawal size

-> Example of a response to 'public/assets'
+> An example of a response from 'public/assets':

 ```javascript
 {